wp-plugins/easy-social-icons/readme.txt

 = Key Feature =

-* You can upload your own social icons, set URL for that icon with sort order, target window etc.
+* You can upload your own social icons, set URL for that icon with sort order, target windows etc.
 * Work with responsive website
 * You will get the add/edit/delete option for icons
 * You can set the icon width and height to fit in your template/design perfectly
-* You can display your social share icon vertically or horizontally to match perfectly with your template/design.
+* You can display your social share icons vertically or horizontally to match perfectly with your template/design.
 * You can put your social icon set in the sidebar using the widget
-* You can insert your social icon set in pages/posts using short code
+* You can insert your social icon set in pages/posts using shortcode
 * Sort social media icons using drag drop
-* Also if you are familiar with php code then you can use the template tag to place the social icon set anywhere in the php template file
+* Also if you are familiar with PHP code then you can use the template tag to place the social icon set anywhere in the PHP template file
 * Responsive feature added

 Please visit our site <a target="_blank" href="http://www.cybernetikz.com/blog/wordpress-plugins-easy-social-icons/">www.cybernetikz.com/</a>